-In fiscal 2011, each committee Chair was paid an annual retainer of \$12,000, except for the Chair of the Audit Committee who was paid an annual retainer of \$15,000, and each committee member was paid \$1,500 plus expenses for attendance at each committee meeting.
-In fiscal 2012, each committee Chair retainer was increased to \$15,000, except for the Audit Committee Chair retainer which was increased to \$20,000.
-Committee meeting fees were not increased.
+In fiscal 2012, each committee Chair was paid an annual retainer of \$15,000, except for the Chair of the Audit Committee who was paid an annual retainer of \$20,000, and each committee member was paid \$1,500 plus expenses for attendance at each committee meeting.

 Directors may elect to defer all or a part of their cash compensation under the Company's Deferred Compensation Plan for Non-Employee Directors.
 Under the plan, which has existed since 1982, such deferred amounts are credited with interest quarterly at the prime rate charged by Bank of America, N.A.
 Under the rules of the SEC, interest on deferred compensation is considered above-market only if the rate of interest exceeds 120% of the applicable federal long-term rate.
+During fiscal

-During fiscal 2011, the Bank of America prime rate was 3.25%, while 120% of the applicable federal long-term rate ranged from 3.92% to 5.05%.
+2012, the Bank of America prime rate was 3.25%, while 120% of the applicable federal long-term rate ranged from 3.11% to 4.12%.
 A. A. Busch III, A. F. Golden and R. L. Stephenson currently participate in this deferral program.
-There were no above-market earnings on deferred compensation for each of these Directors in fiscal 2011.
-In the alternative, Directors may elect to have deferred fees converted into units equivalent to shares of Emerson common stock and their accounts credited with additional units representing dividend equivalents.
-Regardless of the election, all deferred amounts are payable only in cash.
+The amount of earnings on deferred compensation for each of these Directors that is considered above-market is set forth in footnote (4) to the Director Compensation table.
+All deferred amounts are payable only in cash.

 Directors who assumed office prior to June 4, 2002 were eligible for the Company's Continuing Compensation Plan for Non-Management Directors.
 Because each eligible Director has served at least ten years, he or she will, after the later of termination of service as a Director or age 72, receive for life an amount equal to the annual \$30,000 cash retainer for non-management Directors in effect on June 4, 2002.
 In the event that service as a covered Director terminates because of death, the benefit will be paid to the surviving spouse for five years.
-Amounts relating to the aggregate change in the actuarial present value of the accumulated benefit for fiscal year 2011 pursuant to the Company's Continuing Compensation Plan for Non-Management Directors are set forth in the Director Compensation table.
+Amounts relating to the aggregate change in the actuarial present value of the accumulated benefit for fiscal year 2012 pursuant to the Company's Continuing Compensation Plan for Non-Management Directors are set forth in the Director Compensation table.